Sincere Free Offer of the Gospel Articles

 1900’s

-Berkhof, Louis – Calling in General and External Calling, 1950, 26 paragraphs, from his Systematic Theology
+Berkhof, Louis – Calling in General and External Calling (1950) 26 paragraphs in Systematic Theology

 Murray, John